benchesser/Game-project-1/README.md

 I am going to create a pong game.
 I chose pong because it was one of the first games ever and one of the first games I played.

+Based on some of the tutorials I have seen and consversations with classmates I feel the best way to create this game will be through the use of an canvas html element.

+So my first step of this project is to learn and understand what a canvas element is and what it does.
+I will also have to learn about speed and gravity in java so can change the rate at which the elements  move.
+I will make sure to leave comments and in here as well as on the javascript in order to show that I understand what I am doing.

 To start I need to create the basic elements of the game -Html skeleton
     'backgound color